arron21/spiritandground-hugo/content/poetry/bear-witness.md

 +++
 date = 2021-06-01T07:00:00Z
-description = ""
-title = "Bear Witness"
+description = "On Systemic Racism" title = "Bear Witness"

 +++

-I ripped my eyes out;
+I ripped my eyes out

-sat within the ranks of Oedipus,
+Sat within the ranks of Oedipus

-many recommended this—
+Many recommended this—

 \-

-But I have born witness,
+But I have born witness

-and I cannot un-see;
+And I cannot un-see

 \-

-tethered under your eyelids,
+Tethered under your eyelids

-tight rope in your dreams;
+Tight rope in your dreams

 \-

-horrors dance.
+Horrors dance

 \-

 What can I do with this pain

-but hold it in my palms,
+But hold it in my palms

-and cry out, “I see!
+And cry out, “I see!
 I see!”

 \-

-Though my voice shakes,
+Though my voice shakes

-and I cannot breathe —
+And I cannot breathe —

 I can

-muster
+Muster

 \-

-“I have seen.”
+“I have seen!”

 \-